marcusholmgren/dynamic-risk-assessment-system/README.md

 * ingesteddata - folder containing the ouput from `ingestion.py` script.
 * praticedata - folder containing input data files for `ingestion.py` script.
 * praticemodels - folder that contains the model for the project.
 Produced by `training.py` & `scoring.py` scripts.
+* production_deployment - folder that contains artifacts copied by the `deployment.py` script.
 * sourcedata
 * testdata